Casablanca: Photography

 Postcard companies such as Léon & Lévy were active in Casablanca.
 Gabriel Veyre also worked and eventually died in Casablanca.

-Marcelin Flandrin (1889-1957), a French military photographer, settled in Casablanca and recorded much of the early colonial period in Morocco with his photography.
+Marcelin Flandrin (1889–1957), a French military photographer, settled in Casablanca and recorded much of the early colonial period in Morocco with his photography.
 With his staged nude postcard photos taken in Casablanca's colonial brothel quarter, Flandrin was also responsible for disseminating the orientalist image of Moroccan women as sexual objects.

 Casablanca has a thriving street photography scene.
 Yoriyas is prominent among photographers capturing the economic capital's street scenes, and has attracted international attention.

 Film

-In the first half of the 20th century, Casablanca had many movie theaters, such as Cinema Rialto, Cinema Lynx and Cinema Vox—the largest in Africa at the time it was built.
+In the first half of the 20th century, Casablanca had many movie theaters, such as Cinema Rialto, Cinema Lynx and Cinema Vox, the largest in Africa when it was built.

-The 1942 American film Casablanca is set in Casablanca and has had a lasting impact on the city's image, despite being filmed in the US.
-Salut Casa! was a propaganda film brandishing France's purported colonial triumph in its mission civilizatrice in the city.
+The 1942 American film Casablanca is set in Casablanca and has had a lasting impact on the city's image although it was filmed in the United States.
+Rick's Café Casablanca, which opened in 2004, was inspired by the film.

+Salut Casa! was a propaganda film brandishing France's purported colonial triumph in its mission civilisatrice in the city.

 Mostafa Derkaoui's revolutionary independent film About Some Meaningless Events (1974) took place in Casablanca.
 It was the main subject of Ali Essafi's documentary Before the Dying of the Light.

-Love in Casablanca (1991), starring Abdelkarim Derqaoui and Muna Fettou, is one of the first Moroccan films to deal with Morocco's complex realities and depict life in Casablanca with verisimilitude.
+Love in Casablanca (1991), starring Abdelkarim Derqaoui and Muna Fettou, is one of the first Moroccan films to deal with Morocco's complex realities and to depict life in Casablanca with verisimilitude.
 Nour-Eddine Lakhmari's Casanegra (2008) depicts the harsh realities of Casablanca's working classes.
-The films Ali Zaoua (2000), Horses of God (2012), and Razzia (2017) of Nabil Ayouch—a French director of Moroccan heritage—deal with street crime, terrorism, and social issues in Casablanca, respectively.
+The films Ali Zaoua (2000), Horses of God (2012), and Razzia (2017) of Nabil Ayouch, a French director of Moroccan heritage, deal with street crime, terrorism and social issues in Casablanca, respectively.
 The events in Meryem Benm'Barek-Aloïsi's 2018 film Sofia revolve around an illegitimate pregnancy in Casablanca.
-Ahmed El Maanouni, Hicham Lasri, and Said Naciri are also from Casablanca.
+Ahmed El Maanouni, Hicham Lasri and Said Naciri are also from Casablanca.

 Architecture

 Casablanca's architecture and urban development are historically significant.
 The city is home to many notable buildings in a variety of styles, including traditional Moroccan architecture, various colonial architectural styles, Art Nouveau, Art Deco, Neo-Mauresque, Streamline Moderne, Modernism, Brutalism, and more.
-During the French Protectorate, the French government described Casablanca as a "laboratory of urbanism."
+During the French Protectorate, the French government described Casablanca as a "laboratory of urbanism".

 The work of the Groupe des Architectes Modernes Marocains (GAMMA) on public housing projects—such as Carrières Centrales in Hay Mohammadi—in a style described as vernacular modernism influenced modernist architecture around the world.

 Casamémoire and MAMMA. are two organizations dedicated to the preservation and appreciation of the city's architectural heritage.